katesolonko/ocean/README.md

 =====

 A simple simulation of how bicomponent system can have features of selforganization.
-Like in James Lovelock`s "Daisyworld" model it shows the populations` cycling.
+Like in James Lovelock`s 'Daisyworld' model it shows the cycling of populations.

 What happens here:
   "prey" can eat, grow, produce children and die;